Graduate and Professional Programs

 How many people do you accept per year?

-We accept 120 people per year (35-40 students per class).
-After being accepted, your down payment holds your seat, and the program begins each year in August.
+Although we do not have pre-set enrollment numbers, on average, we accept 40 students per year.
+After being accepted, your down payment holds your seat, and the program begins each year in January and August.

 When is your application deadline?